ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R1]**

-A L2 Transaction Fee MUST be comprised as the sum of the Base Fee, the Execution Fee, and the Priority Fee.
+A L2 Transaction Fee MUST be comprised as the sum of a Base Fee, a Execution Fee, and a Priority Fee.

 [[R1]](#r1) Testability: Mathematical equality equations can be translated into computer code, and any computer code is testable.
 Therefore, the requirement is testable.